Brown-Development/Browns_Item-Chat_Command/README.md

 1. Add the script to your server resources

-2. ensure brown_item-chat_command in your server.cfg
+2. ensure Browns_Item-Chat_Command in your server.cfg

 # HOW TO USE: